From enquiry to final report

 Output

-Evidence basis, SWOT analysis, strategic priorities and gaps to verify.
+Evidence basis, customer journey view, strategic priorities and gaps to verify.

-This is where the bulk of the analytical work happens, typically 5-7 working days of evidence review, interpretation and SWOT construction.
+This is where the bulk of the analytical work happens: evidence review, interpretation and practical commercial judgement.

 Delivery